EsriUK/os-data-hub/README.md

 # os-data-hub
-Example code for using OS Data Hub APIs with ArcGIS API for JavaScript
+Sample code for using OS Data Hub APIs with ArcGIS API for JavaScript